iloyd98/hatp36-analysis/README.md

 Each download will be a .zip file.

-Extract both folders so you have actual folders named:
-   - FAST
-   - KeplerCam
+Extract all zip files.

+IMPORTANT (KeplerCam only):

+1. Unzip all 3 KeplerCam files.
+2. Open Terminal.
+3. Navigate to the folder containing KeplerCam, KeplerCam1, KeplerCam2 (cd /Users/YOURNAME/...)
+4. Run:
+   rsync -av KeplerCam*/ KeplerCam/

+5. Verify there are 619 files in KeplerCam by copying and pasting this into terminal and pressing enter:

+   find KeplerCam -type f | wc -l

+   If the output says 619, then you did this part correctly!

 ---

 ## STEP 4: Move the folders

-Drag and drop (or copy/paste) BOTH folders into the data folder.
+Drag and drop (or copy/paste) BOTH KeplerCam and FAST folders into the data folder.

 ---